-Total unrecognized stock-based compensation expense related to unvested PSUs was \$56.9 million as of October 31, 2021.
-This expense is expected to be amortized over a weighted-average vesting period of 1.3 years.
+Total unrecognized stock-based compensation expense related to unvested PSUs was \$116.3 million as of April 30, 2022.
+This expense is expected to be amortized over a weighted-average vesting period of 1.5 years.

-Special PSU Award
+Special PSU Awards

-On August 28, 2021, the Company's Board of Directors granted 540,000 performance stock units to George Kurtz, the Company's President and Chief Executive Officer (the "Special PSU Award").
-The Special PSU Award will vest upon the satisfaction of the Company's achievement of specified stock price hurdles, which is based on the average of the closing stock price per share of the Company's (Class A common stock during any 45 consecutive trading day period during the applicable performance period, and a service-based vesting condition.
-The service condition applicable to each tranche of the Special PSU Award will be satisfied in installments as follows, subject to continued employment with the Company through each applicable vesting date: (i) 50% of the Special PSU Award underlying the applicable tranche will service vest on the first anniversary of the vesting commencement date applicable to such tranche of the Special PSU Award (i.e., February 1, 2022, February 1, 2023, February 1, 2024 and February 1, 2025) and (ii) the remaining PSUs with respect to such tranche will thereafter service vest in four equal quarterly installments of 12.5%.
+In fiscal 2022 the Company's Board of Directors granted 655,000 performance stock units (the "Special PSU Awards") to certain executives under the 2019 Plan.
+The Special PSU Awards will vest upon the satisfaction of the Company's achievement of specified stock price hurdles, which is based on the average of the closing stock price per share of the Company's Class A common stock during any 45 consecutive trading day period during the applicable performance period, and a service-based vesting condition.
+The service condition applicable to each tranche of the Special PSU Awards will be satisfied in installments as follows, subject to continued employment with the Company through each applicable vesting date: (i) 50% of the Special PSU Awards underlying the applicable tranche will service vest on the first anniversary of the vesting commencement date applicable to such tranche of the Special PSU Awards (i.e., February 1, 2022, February 1, 2023, February 1, 2024 and February 1, 2025) and (ii) the remaining PSUs with respect to such tranche will thereafter service vest in four equal quarterly installments of 12.5%.

-The Company measured the fair value of the Special PSU Award using a Monte Carlo simulation valuation model.
-The risk-free interest rate used was 0.85%, which is based on the zero-coupon-risk-free interest rate derived from the Treasury Constant Maturities yield curve for the expected term of the award on the grant date.
-The expected volatility is a blended volatility rate of 55.36%, which includes 50% weight on the Company's historical volatility calculated from daily stock returns over a 2.21-year look-back from the grant date and 50% weight based on the Company's implied volatility as of the grant date.
+The Company measured the fair value of the Special PSU Awards on the grant date using a Monte Carlo simulation valuation model.
+The risk-free interest rates used were 0.85% -1.51%, which was based on the zero-coupon-risk-free interest rate derived from the Treasury Constant Maturities yield curve for the expected term of the award on the grant date.
+The expected volatility was a blended volatility rate of 54.89% - 55.36%, which was based on the Company's historical volatility calculated from daily stock returns over a 2.21- 2.58 year look-back from the grant date and 50% weight based on the Company's implied volatility as of the grant date.

-Stock-based compensation expense relating to the Special PSU Award is recognized using the accelerated attribution method.
+Stock-based compensation expense relating to the Special PSU Awards is recognized using the accelerated attribution method over the longer of the derived service period and the explicit service period.

-Total unrecognized stock-based compensation expense related to the unvested portion of the Special PSU Award was \$115.3 million as of October 31, 2021.
-This expense is expected to be amortized over a weighted-average vesting period of 3.1 years.
+Total unrecognized stock-based compensation expense related to the unvested portion of the Special PSU Awards was \$105.7 million as of April 30, 2022.
+This expense is expected to be amortized over a weighted-average vesting period of 2.6 years.